 The Director’s Award of the Kanto Tohoku Industrial Safety and Inspection Department is given to outstanding business operators and persons who have made exceptional efforts and contributions to the prevention of disasters caused by high-pressure gas in the Kanto-Koshinetsu region of Tokyo and 10 other prefectures.

-In 2021, the Chiba Works was awarded as an “excellent manufacturing site” for its efforts, contributions, and achievements in safety awareness as well as the prevention of disasters caused by high-pressure gas.
+In 2021, we was awarded as an “excellent manufacturing site” for its efforts, contributions, and achievements in safety awareness as well as the prevention of disasters caused by high-pressure gas.
 In addition to continuous efforts to ensure the safety of high-pressure gas throughout the plant, the Basic Iodine Product Department was highly evaluated for its proactive efforts to improve safety technologies by upgrading the safety of facilities (measures against aging deterioration) and applying digital technologies (i.e., remote monitoring, web cameras, plant information management systems).

 We will continue to improve and enhance our safety technologies and measures.